 - Some people have trouble if Android Studio is not opened to a project.
 If that is the case, select Import Project and open your corber project

-- By default Android Studio does not install any emulators
+By default Android Studio does not come with any pre-installed emulators.

-- Use the global search charm to open the ‘AVD Manager’ section
+- Use the global search charm (cmd + shift + a) to open the ‘AVD Manager’ section

 - Select ‘Create Virtual Device’ and configure create a device with your desired properties (version, device type, etc)